 Continue Reading →

-Join us for the second session of the Decolonise Sociology Committee on Friday 1 November @ 1pm in Room E (17 Mill Lane) New members always welcome!
+Join us for the third session of the Decolonise Sociology Committee on Friday 22 November @ 1pm in Room E (17 Mill Lane) New members always welcome!
 Continue Reading →

 "The higher education industry might seem like it’s booming, with over 200 million students in universities and colleges worldwide and funds flowing in like never before.
 But the truth is that these institutions have never been unhappier places to work.
 Corporate-style management, cost-cutting governments, mobilisations by angry students and strikes by a disgruntled workforce have taken their toll — in almost every country around the world.
 It’s no wonder that there is talk of ‘universities in crisis'."